-Class III:
+Class I:

-The two individuals listed below are nominated for election as Class III directors to serve a three-year term ending at the 2024 Annual Meeting of Stockholders and until their successors are elected and qualified.
-Dr. Shukla was previously elected by the stockholders.
-Dr. Lucas joined the Board of Directors in June 2019 and was recommended for nomination to the Board of Directors by the Nominating and Corporate Governance Committee.
+The three individuals listed below are nominated for election as Class I directors to serve a three-year term expiring at the 2025 annual meeting of stockholders and until their respective successors are elected and qualified.
+Mr. Clarke and Dr. Schimmel were previously elected by the stockholders.
+Dr. Zaknoen was appointed to the Board of Directors in May 2021 and was recommended for nomination to the Board of Directors by the Nominating and Corporate Governance Committee.